the-vishh/FlashChat/README.md

 # FlashChat⚡

-A lightning-fast, ephemeral chat application where conversations vanish when you leave - no accounts, no history, just instant messaging.
+A lightning-fast, ephemeral chat application where conversations vanish when you leave

 ---